neondatabase/website/content/docs/connect/connect-securely.md

 The required configuration for your connection depends on the client you are using.

-### psql command-line client
+### Connect from the psql command-line client

-To use the `psql` command-line client with `sslmode=verify-full`, you need to provide the path to your system root certificates by setting the `PGSSLROOTCERT` variable.
+To connect from the `psql` command-line client with `sslmode=verify-full`, provide the path to your system root certificates by setting the `PGSSLROOTCERT` variable.
 For example, on Debian or Ubuntu systems, you can connect with `verify-full` by setting `PGSSLROOTCERT` to the location of your system's root certificates:

 ```bash
 export PGSSLROOTCERT=/etc/ssl/certs/ca-certificates.crt
 psql postgres://sally:<password>@ep-wild-haze-482989.us-east-2.aws.neon.tech?sslmode=verify-full
 ```

-See [Location of system root certificates](#location-of-system-root-certificates) below to find the appropriate path for your operating system and distribution.
+Refer to [Location of system root certificates](#location-of-system-root-certificates) below to find the path to system root certificates for your operating system and distribution.

-### Other clients and libraries
+### Connect from other clients and libraries

 If the client application uses a popular PostgreSQL client library, such as `psycopg2` for Python or JDBC for Java, the library typically provides built-in support for SSL/TLS encryption and verification, allowing you to specify an `sslmode` setting in the connection parameters.

 However, if the client application uses a non-standard PostgreSQL client, SSL/TLS may not be enabled by default.
 In this case, you must manually configure the client to use SSL/TLS and specify the `sslmode` setting.
-Please refer to the client or driver documentation for how to configure the path to the system's root certificates.
+Please refer to the client or driver documentation for how to configure the path to your system's root certificates.

 ### Location of system root certificates